jglanz/AMD_OC_Ryzen/README.md

 - To build OpenCore using Pavo's OCBuilder, it is recommended to use the Release version with or without kexts update.
 - Move the repository included folders for ACPI, Kexts and the plist files into EFI/OC folder created by OCBuilder.
 - Verify that the proper driver efi files are in place, based on what is indicated within the config.plist file.
-- NOTE: the config.plist file does not contain SNs but place-holders that say "FILL-IN".
-You must supply these values on your own (here, a copy of Clover can be useful for deriving un-used SNs and UUIDs.
-Once this SMBIOS data is entered, it does not need to be entered again.
+- NOTE: the config.plist file does not contain SNs or UUIDs but place-holders that say "FILL-IN".
+You must supply these values on your own (see section A8 above for details).
 - Again, editing of config.plist files should only be done with PlistEdit Pro, Xcode or ProperTree (see Credits section for link).
 - There is a file named config-Only-For-Storage.plist.
 This file stores data that can be copy and pasted to the main config.plist file.
 For example, inside is an entry "PlatformInfo-MacPro7,1".
 With both files open, you can high-